carla-simulator/carla/Docs/recorder_binary_file_format.md

 ![file format 1](img/RecorderFileFormat1.png)

-In summary, the file format has a small header with general info (version, magic string, date and the map used) and a collection of packets of different types (currently we use 8 types, but that will be growing in the future).
+In summary, the file format has a small header with general info (version, magic string, date and the map used) and a collection of packets of different types (currently we use 10 types, but that will be growing up in the future).

 ![global file format](img/RecorderFileFormat3.png)